sharduul/chalk/_posts/2019-4-16-acorns-review-2019.md

 But, you can trust me when I say this-this fee is almost negligible considering the service the Acorns platform is offering you.
 And considering how much other platforms or advisors charge for such services.

-Pros and Cons
+### Pros and Cons

 Let's see some pros and cons of using Acorns app.

-Pros:
+#### Pros:
-Start with as little as $5.
+- Start with as little as $5.
 (Ssh!
 You can get it from me.
-Keep reading.) 📖 It is completely automated.
+Keep reading.) 📖
+- It is completely automated.
-Prebuilt ETF portfolios.
+- Prebuilt ETF portfolios.
 You just have to choose how aggressive your portfolio should be.
-Shows you your investment projections.
-It will show what your portfolio value would be in 5 years, 10 years, or 50 years.
+- Shows you your investment projections.
+  - It will show what your portfolio value would be in 5 years, 10 years, or 50 years.
-Found money program.
-It is like a builtin cash-back program.
-More details below.
+- Found money program.
+  - It is like a builtin cash-back program.
-Educational portal right within the app.
-It has some great articles on managing your personal finances, getting out of debt and so much more.
+- Educational portal right within the app.
+  - It has some great articles on managing your personal finances, getting out of debt and so much more.
-The fee is as less as $1 per month.
+- The fee is as less as $1 per month.
-You can save for retirement using their Acorns Later plan for $2/month.
+- You can save for retirement using their Acorns Later plan for $2/month.

-Cons:
+#### Cons:
-It has limited investment options to choose from.
-This won't be a problem for beginners but if you are a seasoned investor you might feel this limitation.
+- It has limited investment options to choose from.
+  - This won't be a problem for beginners but if you are a seasoned investor you might feel this limitation.
-No individual stocks to pick from.
+- No individual stocks to pick from.

-Is Acorns safe?
+### Is Acorns safe?

 Yes!
 It is completely safe.
 All the data is encrypted with the 256-bit encryption algorithm.
 So, you can be sure that no one can read your data over the network.

 Acorns is also SIPC insured up to $500,000.
 Which mean, if acorns go out of business you will get up to $500,000 amount back.

-Who is it for?
+### Who is it for?

 Like every other app, this app might be or might not be for you.
 Here's a checklist to see if you should really get into investing using Acorns.

-Are you a newbie investor who wants to get started with investments?
+- Are you a newbie investor who wants to get started with investments?
 Get this app now!
-Are you someone thinking of starting another stream of passive income?
+- Are you someone thinking of starting another stream of passive income?
 Get this app now!
-Do you spend a lot more than you save your money?
+- Do you spend a lot more than you save your money?
 Get this app now!
-Are you Warren Buffet?
+- Are you Warren Buffet?
 You can skip using this app sir.

 Wanna sign up for Acorns?